 Note this IP address looks like the local default machine: one thing I am not quite sure is how the local connects AWS

 (Original 01-31-2018) I installed docker on my mac a while ago and did a simple tutorial.
 But I never had much chance to play with it until recently.
-After the training, esp. after I saw use docker container to host Tomcat, and then use Jenkins to trigger Tomcat, this whole thing got me interested in docker again.
+After the training, esp. after I saw use docker container to host Tomcat, and then use Jenkins to startup Tomcat (build and deployment), this whole thing got me interested in docker again.
 Note I have been learning about docker contain and they seem to be the future deployment model for scalable mobile apps backend: e.g., I know the Robinhood app (the free stock trading app) is container based in the back.

 Some resources I used to get started: